Model Agnostic Defence against Backdoor Attacks in Machine Learning: Threats to Validity

 \textbf{$\Lambda_T$ threshold:} The effectiveness of \BD depends on the threshold $\Lambda_T$.
 If $\Lambda_T$ is too low, we might have a high false positive rate, but if these parameters are set too high, then we may not be able to detect backdoors efficiently. \Cref{alg:findLambda} aims to assist the user to find a range of values which are optimum for the $\Lambda_T$ threshold, but cannot definitively determine an optimal value.

-\textbf{Theoretical Soundness Guarantee:} \BD offers no theoretical guarantees that it can identify and mitigate all backdoor attacks.
-However, we extensively evaluated our defence and empirically show that \BD can effectively detect and mitigate backdoor attacks with minimal loss in baseline accuracy.
+\textbf{Theoretical Soundness Guarantee:} \revise{ Unlike recent works~\cite{Backdoor-GraphNN, certify-robust-smoothness,RAB-Provable} \BD offers no theoretical guarantees that it can identify and mitigate all backdoor attacks.
+However, we extensively evaluated our defence and empirically show that \BD can effectively detect and mitigate backdoor attacks with minimal loss in baseline accuracy. }